-In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Liabilities ("ASU 2016-01").
+In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 The main objective of this update is to enhance the reporting model for financial instruments to provide users of financial statements with more decision-useful information.
 ASU 2016-01 changes how entities measure certain equity investments and present changes in the fair value of financial liabilities measured under the fair value option that are attributable to their own credit.
 The guidance also changes certain disclosure requirements and other aspects of current U.S. GAAP.
 Further, in March 2018, the FASB issued "Technical Corrections and Improvements to Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities", which provides further guidance on adjustments for observable transaction for equity securities without a readily determinable fair value and clarification on fair value option for liabilities instruments.
 ASU 2016-01 is effective for annual reporting periods, and interim periods within those years beginning after December 15, 2017.
 The Group adopted ASU 2016-01 from January 1, 2018.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", which increases lease transparency and comparability among organizations.
 Under the new standard, lessees will be required to recognize all assets and liabilities arising from leases on the balance sheet, with the exception of leases with a term of 12 months or less, which permits a lessee to make an accounting policy election by class of underlying asset not to recognize lease assets and liabilities.
+If a leasee makes this election, it should recognize lease expenses for such lease generally on a straight-line basis over the lease term.
 The ASU is effective for reporting periods beginning after December 15, 2018 and interim periods within those fiscal years.
 Early adoption is permitted.
 In March 2018, the FASB approved an alternative transition method to the modified retrospective approach, which eliminates the requirement to restate prior period financial statements and allows the cumulative effect of the retrospective allocation to be recorded as an adjustment to the opening balance of retained earnings at the date of adoption.
-The Group will adopt this new guidance for the fiscal years beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
+In November 2019, the FASB issued ASU No. 2019-10, "Leases (Topic 842): Effective Dates", to finalize the effective date delays for private companies, not-for-profits, and smaller reporting companies applying the leases standards.
+The ASU is effective for reporting periods beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
+Early adoption is permitted.
+The Group will adopt this new guidance for the fiscal years beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
 Most of leases will continue to be operating leases.
-Upon the adoption, the Group expects its consolidated balance sheet to include a right of use asset and liability related to substantially all of our lease arrangements.
-The Group is currently evaluating the impact that the adoption of this standard will have on its financial condition and results from operations.
+Upon the adoption, the Group expects its consolidated balance sheet to include a right of use asset and liability related to substantially all of its lease arrangements.
+The Group is currently evaluating the impact that the adoption of this standard will have on its financial condition and r